Retire in Puerto Vallarta, Mexico

 What is it like to retire in Puerto Vallarta?

 "Puerto Vallarta and its surrounds are a great spot for retirees due to its temperate climate, stunning scenery and plethora of activities.
 There is a strong expat community and many cultural attractions, such as museums, galleries and historic sites.
 An active nightlife and numerous recreational activities entice many retirees, such as golf, tennis, beachfront hikes, day trips to the Marietas Islands, whale watching expeditions and fishing trips.
-There are plenty of restaurants and bars to enjoy, which makes Puerto Vallarta a great place to settle down and enjoy a relaxed lifestyle," said a retiree who moved to Puerto Vallarta, Mexico.
+There are plenty of restaurants and bars to enjoy, which makes Puerto Vallarta a great place to settle down and enjoy a relaxed lifestyle," said one retiree in living in Puerto Vallarta, Mexico.

 Get Quote